AdaCore/gnatstudio/docs/programmers_guide/hello_world.rst

 modify the :file:`gps.adb` file.

-Once the project file has been created, and a dependency added in :file:`gps.gpr`, you might want to reload the GPS project in GPS, so that the editing of your sources can be done in an Ada-friendly context.
+Once the project file has been created, and a dependency added in :file:`gps.gpr`, you might want to reload the GNATStudio project in GNATStudio, so that the editing of your sources can be done in an Ada-friendly context.

 Registering the module
 ======================

 Back to the source files of your modules.
 We now need to create a body for the procedure `Register_Module`.
-The minimal thing this function has to do is indicate to the GPS kernel that a new module is being declared, and give it a name.
-If you only do that, there is no direct impact on the rest of GPS.
+The minimal thing this function has to do is indicate to the GNATStudio kernel that a new module is being declared, and give it a name.
+If you only do that, there is no direct impact on the rest of GNATStudio.
 However, as we will see during in this guide, having a specific `Module_Id` is mandatory for some of the advanced feature, so it is cleaner to always declare one from the start.